-Running your own business is hard enough as it is.
-What more if you’re running a business in the middle of a pandemic?
-These successful entrepreneurs in the Philippines have experienced firsthand how to operate a business in a limited capacity and with community quarantine guidelines that keep on changing.
-And they became stronger and better entrepreneurs because of it.
+Running your own business is hard enough as it is—what more if you’re doing so in the middle of a pandemic?
+A lot of successful entrepreneurs in the Philippines had to learn how to operate a business in a limited capacity, but they became stronger and better entrepreneurs because of it.

 Successful Entrepreneurs in the Philippines Who Rose to the Challenge

 Dreaming of becoming an entrepreneur in the Philippines?
-Anyone can do it with plenty of hard work, and maybe even a little bit of luck—just like these inspiring and successful Filipino entrepreneurs.
+Anyone can do it with plenty of hard work and maybe a little bit of luck.
+Read on to get inspired by successful Filipino entrepreneurs and their businesses below.

 Luilyn Abapo, Owner of Lulu Blue Cakes